OpenStickCommunity/Hardware/3D Prints/OSB Analog Stick/README.md

 I have extensivly printed and tested these on my BambuLabs X1C and P1S using both a 0.4mm and 0.2mm nozzle on normal and matte PLA.

-The recommended print setting are to do 4-6 wall loops and then enough top and bottom laters to have solid infill.
+The recommended print settings are to do 4-6 wall loops and then enough top and bottom layers to have solid infill.

 You may need to adjust to achieve a good print on your own printer.

-!!!Please note - I am not responcible for missprints or any costs incured from missprints!!!
+!!!Please note - I am not responsible for misprints or any costs incurred from misprints!!!

 ---